The dollar sign is the shell prompt, showing the user where to type. It's

 Note

 Shell commands give us a programmatic way to work with files, rather than a point-and-click “manual” approach.
-They are useful for:
+They are useful for the following:

 Documentation